SynchronVM/SynchronVM/spec/architecture.md

 ## Virtual Machine Container Scheduling

-Priority based scheduling with pre-emption.
+Priority based scheduling with pre-emption between virtual machine containers.
+The VMC scheduling is implemented on top of threading functionality of the underlying HAL.
+If there are no threading abstractions in the HAL, the scheduling can be implemented using a periodic timer interrupt or explicitly allocating a number of iterations of a main-loop to each VMC.

 ## Cooperative scheduling within a Virtual Machine

 A program may consist of a number of cooperating tasks that are never pre-empted.
 The running task gives up the Execution Unit by executing `sleep ns` instruction.

 # The Categorical Abstract Machine